Electronic waste: European Union directives on e-waste

-EU Directive 2012/19/EU regulates WEEE and lays down measures to safeguard the ecosystem and human health by inhibiting or shortening the impact of the generation and management of waste of WEEE.
+EU Directive 2012/19/EU regulates WEEE and sets out measures to safeguard the environment and human health by mitigating the impacts of WEEE generation and management.
 (2012/19/EU, (1)) The Directive takes a specific approach to the product design of EEE.
-It states in Article 4 that Member States are under the constraint to expedite the kind of model and manufacturing process as well as cooperation between producers and recyclers as to facilitate re-use, dismantling and recovery of WEEE, its components, and materials.
-(2012/19/EU, (4)) The Member States should create measures to make sure the producers of EEE use eco-design, meaning that the type of manufacturing process is used that would not restrict later re-use of WEEE.
-The Directive also gives Member States the obligation to ensure a separate collection and transportation of different WEEE.
+It states in Article 4 that Member States are required to expedite the development of models and manufacturing processes, as well as cooperation between producers and recyclers, to facilitate the re-use, dismantling, and recovery of WEEE, its components, and materials.
+(2012/19/EU, (4)) The Member States should implement measures to ensure that producers of EEE use eco-design, meaning that manufacturing processes are selected that do not restrict the later reuse of WEEE.
+The Directive also imposes an obligation on Member States to ensure the separate collection and transport of different types of WEEE.
 Article 8 lays out the requirements of the proper treatment of WEEE.
-The base minimum of proper treatment that is required for every WEEE is the removal of all liquids.
-The recovery targets set are seen in the following figures.
+The minimum proper treatment required for every WEEE is the removal of all liquids.

-Under Annex I of Directive 2012/19/EU, the categories of EEE covered are as follows: